elastic/integrations/packages/aws_bedrock/docs/README.md

 Amazon Bedrock runtime metrics include `Invocations`, `InvocationLatency`, `InvocationClientErrors`, `InvocationServerErrors`, `OutputTokenCount`, `OutputImageCount`, `InvocationThrottles`.
-These metrics can be used for variety of use cases including
+These metrics can be used for various use cases including:
- - Comparing model latency.
+ - Comparing model latency
- - Measuring input and output token counts.
+ - Measuring input and output token counts
- - Detecting the number of invocations that the system throttled.
+ - Detecting the number of invocations that the system throttled

 An example event for `runtime` looks as following: